 The calibration line selector window appears now.
 It contains decays and radiations from the database.

-When this window firs appears, you can type in the first letters of the element, when the decay lister will select the appropriate element.
+When this window firs appears, you can type in the first letters of the element, when type in the first letters of the element, when the decay lister will select the appropriate element.
 After the element is selected, open it by clicking on the [+] at the left to show up its decays.
 Now click on one decay and its radiations will be listed on the right.
 To select a radiation, click its line in the Available radiations table, then click OK.